ProgressPlanner/comment-free-zone/readme.txt

 License: GPL3+
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-A plugin to fully disable comments on your WordPress site
+A plugin to fully disable comments, trackbacks and all related features on your WordPress site.

 This plugin will: